Exove/developer-test/README.md

 ### 3B.
 Continued from 2A, do two of the following:
 - Separate elements into components
 - Browse multiple comics/images from the top level
-- With Typescript correctly type the code
+- If you chose to use Typescript, correctly type the code
 - Use state to toggle dark mode